csse-uoft/CommonApproachSandboxTesting/backend/README.md

 - Data related to indicators
 - Data related to organizations

-The graph database structure is particularly suited for handling interconnected data and enabling advanced querying, making it a vital part of our architecture.
+The graph database structure is particularly suited for handling interconnected data and enabling advanced querying.

 ### GraphDB Utils